 The Linux Foundation has a goal to empower open source projects to accelerate technology development and commercial adoption.
 It is an initiative that was taken in 2000 via the Open Source Development Labs (OSDL) which later merged with the Free Standards Group.

-Linus Torvalds works at The Linux Foundation who provide complete support to him so that he can work full-time on improving Linux.
+Linus Torvalds works at The Linux Foundation which provides complete support to him so that he can work full-time on improving Linux.

 When the source code of Netscape Communicator was released in 1998, the label “Open Source” was adopted by a group of individuals at a strategy session held on February 3rd, 1998 in Palo Alto, California.
 The idea grew from a visionary realization that the Netscape announcement had changed the way people looked at commercial software.